Songkran 2025: A Safety Guide during Thailand's Festival — Teach English in Thailand with Kids English

 Don't Throw Ice, Icy, or Dirty Water!

 It's advisable not to swallow anything chucked at you, as you don't know the source.
-Also, it's not advisable to throw ice-cold water or use water from rivers or canals.
+Also, throwing ice-cold water or using water from rivers or canals is not advisable.

 And finally… have FUN!